 These stuffed Hatch Chiles are full of a delicious sweet and spicy quinoa and corn mixture, and are topped with melted cheese.
 Delicious served with a homemade cilantro yogurt sauce.

 Do you dream about food?
 Maybe it’s just me.
 I think about food all the time.
 Maybe it has something to do with having a food blog where we are always trying to think of new yummy ideas to make and share on here.

 I learned about Hatch Chiles a few years ago when I saw a sign saying a local grocery store was roasting them – and then after that I saw mention of them all over!
 I grabbed some from the store, and it was a good choice.
 Thus these stuffed hatch chiles were born.

 These stuffed hatch chiles are full of onion, and corn, and quinoa, all coated in a delicious, flavorful spice mixture.
 Then topped with cheese.

 They’re a delicious vegetarian dinner option, but of course you could easily add some cooked ground beef or chicken if you want to.
 But trust me, you won’t miss the meat.

 I really love the combination of the sweet corn, with the savory sauteed onions, and lots of yummy spices.
 Like cumin, chipotle pepper, smoked paprika, garlic powder, and oregano – and a bit of sweetness from brown sugar.
 They all come together in these delicious Hatch Chiles.

-They’re a little bit, spicy, but not too spicy – and not the spicy without the delicious flavor.
-You can of course make yours spicier by leaving the seeds in the Hatch Chiles.
+They’re a little bit, spicy, but not too spicy – and not the type of recipe that is spicy without the delicious flavor.
+You can of course make yours spicier by leaving the seeds in the Hatch Chiles too.

 The cilantro yogurt sauce is the perfect topper for these too.
 It pairs with the spiciness in the stuffed peppers, and adds some nice creaminess and sweetness to them!